Andreessen Horowitz

 a16z American Dynamism deep dive: $1.176B dedicated defense/national security fund within $15B total Jan 2026 raise.
 Published 'American Dynamism 50' list annually spotlighting defense-adjacent portfolio companies.
 Key defense portfolio: Anduril (autonomous weapons), Shield AI (autonomous aircraft), ACS/Applied Concepts Systems (Bullfrog autonomous counter-drone gun), Astranis ($13.2M Space Force contract), Hadrian (precision manufacturing, hired Rear Admiral Mike Manazir as VP Federal Sales), Antares ($3.75M DoD funding), Pryzm (defense AI, $12.2M seed).
 Also investor in Erebor Bank.
 Marc Andreessen personally donated $4.5M to MAGA Inc (Trump Super PAC).

-American Dynamism portfolio companies with government contracts: ANDURIL: $2.3B+ DoD contracts, $22B IVAS, Golden Dome SBI prototype SHIELD AI: $72.1M federal contracts (DHS/Coast Guard, Air Force, Navy, SOCOM).
+American Dynamism portfolio companies with government contracts: Anduril: $2.3B+ DoD contracts, $22B IVAS, Golden Dome SBI prototype.
+Shield AI: $72.1M federal contracts (DHS/Coast Guard, Air Force, Navy, SOCOM).
 V-BAT VTOL UAV.
 Coatue co-investor.
 Revenue $200M (2024, 64% YoY growth).
 900 employees. $8B EWACC contract position.
-ACS (APPLIED CONCEPTS SYSTEMS): Bullfrog autonomous robotic gun for counter-drone defense.
+ACS (Applied Concepts Systems): Bullfrog autonomous robotic gun for counter-drone defense.
 Co-founded by former Navy nuclear engineers.
-ASTRANIS: $13.2M Space Force contract for Military Ka-band satellite capability.
-HADRIAN: Precision metal components for rockets, satellites, jets, drones.
-Hired Rear Admiral Mike Manazir (former Boeing exec, retired USN) as VP Federal Sales.
-This is the revolving door in action.
-ANTARES: $3.75M DoD funding, working with national laboratories on nuclear technology.
-PRYZM: Defense AI startup, $12.2M seed backed by a16z. a16z defense reform agenda: Published 'Why America Needs Dynamic Defense Reform' and 'Investing Capital to Defend the Nation' policy papers.
+Astranis: $13.2M Space Force contract for Military Ka-band satellite capability.
+Hadrian: Precision metal components for rockets, satellites, jets, drones.
+Hired Rear Admiral Mike Manazir (former Boeing executive, retired USN) as VP Federal Sales.
+Antares: $3.75M DoD funding, working with national laboratories on nuclear technology.
+Pryzm: Defense AI startup, $12.2M seed backed by a16z. a16z defense reform agenda: Published 'Why America Needs Dynamic Defense Reform' and 'Investing Capital to Defend the Nation' policy papers.
 Hosted American Dynamism Summit 2026 themed 'Securing the Next 250 Years.'
-This positions a16z not just as an investor but as a policy advocate for the very procurement changes that benefit its portfolio.
+The firm thus operates both as an investor and as a policy advocate for the procurement changes that affect its portfolio.
 Lobbying: McDermott+ LLC (health/Medicare issues), Cornerstone Government Affairs ($40K, financial securities).
 Marc Andreessen personal FEC: $5.06M total. $4.5M to MAGA Inc (Trump Super PAC), $5K NRSC, $5K SLF PAC.
-Ben Horowitz also major Trump donor. a16z alumni in government: Katherine Boyle (a16z general partner, American Dynamism lead) is key figure connecting fund to defense establishment.
+Ben Horowitz also a major Trump donor. a16z alumni in government: Katherine Boyle (a16z general partner, American Dynamism lead) connects the fund to the defense establishment.

-a16z SUPER PAC ECOSYSTEM: a16z co-founders anchor-fund three major Super PACs targeting 2026 midterms.
-(1) LEADING THE FUTURE (LTF): $25M from Andreessen+Horowitz ($12.5M each), total raised $125M by end-2025.
-Pro-AI regulation PAC targeting anti-regulation candidates.
-Other funders: OpenAI Greg Brockman, Palantir co-founder Joe Lonsdale, Ron Conway, Perplexity.
-Modeled on Fairshake crypto success.
-(2) FAIRSHAKE: $11.9M from Andreessen (Dec 2025), bringing a16z total commitments to ~$60M.
-Total war chest $193M for 2026.
-50+ candidate wins in 2024 cycle.
-(3) DEFEND AMERICAN JOBS + PROTECT PROGRESS: $50K each from Andreessen.
-Combined a16z political spending on Super PACs alone exceeds $37M in current cycle.
+a16z co-founders anchor-fund three major Super PACs targeting the 2026 midterms.
+(1) Leading the Future (LTF): $25M from Andreessen and Horowitz ($12.5M each), total raised $125M by end-2025, a pro-AI-regulation PAC targeting anti-regulation candidates.
+Other funders include OpenAI's Greg Brockman, Palantir co-founder Joe Lonsdale, Ron Conway, and Perplexity; it is modeled on the Fairshake crypto effort.
+(2) Fairshake: $11.9M from Andreessen (Dec 2025), bringing a16z total commitments to ~$60M, with a $193M war chest for 2026 and 50+ candidate wins in the 2024 cycle.
+(3) Defend American Jobs and Protect Progress: $50K each from Andreessen.
+Combined a16z Super PAC spending alone exceeds $37M in the current cycle.

-a16z LOBBYING EXPANSION 2023-2025: LDA filings show a16z tripled its lobbying infrastructure.
-Three firms engaged simultaneously: (1) McDermott+ LLC (registered Q2 2023): AI in healthcare, drug approval, Medicare/Medicaid reimbursement.
-Lobbyist: Rachel Stauffer (fmr Health Policy Director for Rep Diana DeGette). $10K/quarter through Q1 2024, then amounts not reported.
-(2) Cornerstone Government Affairs (registered Q4 2024): technology, blockchain, cryptocurrency, energy.
-Lobbyists: Michael Smith, David Planning. $80-100K/quarter.
-(3) BGR Government Affairs (registered Q1 2025): AI and digital assets.
-7 lobbyists including Matt Hoffmann, Lester Munson, Joseph Lai, Maya Seiden, Patrick Ames, Andrew Lewin, Jennifer Brown. $30-80K/quarter.
-Total 2025 federal lobbying: $1.49M (doubled from 2024).
-American Bazaar reports this outpaces all rival VCs.
+Between 2023 and 2025, LDA filings show a16z tripled its lobbying infrastructure, engaging three firms simultaneously.
+(1) McDermott+ LLC (registered Q2 2023): AI in healthcare, drug approval, Medicare/Medicaid reimbursement; lobbyist Rachel Stauffer (former Health Policy Director for Rep. Diana DeGette); $10K/quarter through Q1 2024, then amounts not reported.
+(2) Cornerstone Government Affairs (registered Q4 2024): technology, blockchain, cryptocurrency, energy; lobbyists Michael Smith and David Planning; $80-100K/quarter.
+(3) BGR Government Affairs (registered Q1 2025): AI and digital assets; seven lobbyists including Matt Hoffmann, Lester Munson, Joseph Lai, Maya Seiden, Patrick Ames, Andrew Lewin, and Jennifer Brown; $30-80K/quarter.
+Total 2025 federal lobbying reached $1.49M, double the 2024 figure.
+American Bazaar reported this outpaces all rival VC firms.

 a16z Capital Management (CIK 0001540358) held ZERO defense or defense-tech public equities across all 5 quarters Q4 2024-Q4 2025.
 Portfolio entirely biotech, fintech, and enterprise software (DoorDash, Samsara, Block, Figma, Navan).
 Only tech-adjacent position: Meta Platforms ($140M, Q3-Q4 2025).
 Total portfolio grew from $745M to $1.58B.
 12-13 positions per quarter.
 No Palantir, no defense primes, no quantum stocks.